elgransan/BlazorPluginComponents/README.md

 You can load dynamically and without registering the RCL (Razor Class Library) on the project all the components you want with this project.

+## Installation

+* git clone the repo
+* compile first RazorClassLibrary2 because a post-build command copy those files to the main project.
+If you don't do it, you will get an error message
+* run the server
+* enjoy

+## Project Details

 When you publish a RCL you get this kind of files:
 * The Assembly (dll) and the Symbols (pdb) files
 * The Assets for the components: